 The LC is in charge of the entire constituent mail bag.
 Most correspondence is digital but there is still a great deal of traditional mail as well.
 The position received guidance from the LAs and LD.
 The is a great position for entry level staff because it provides the ability to learn about a wide range of issues.

 Your Office Manager will keep track of all office budgets, financial accounts, equipment acquisition, inventory and maintenance of every office.
 The Office Manager plays a key roll in managed operational activity in the District Office.
 The position varies from office to office.
 A strong understanding of House rules and regulations are key to the position.

-The Systems Administrator is in charge of all computers operations to include the addition of names and address content, printing constituent response letters, targeted mailings such as 499s and technological trouble shooting.
+The Systems Administrator is in charge of all computer and tech operations to include the addition of names and address content, printing constituent response letters, targeted mailings such as 499s and technological trouble shooting.
 Not all offices have a Systems Administrator and this can often be a hybrid position.

 Scheduler (All Hail!):

 This is the most important position in the office.
-If you have a great Scheduler the entire operation flows beautifully.
-If you are weak in this linchpin position the entire operation will suffer.
+If you have a great Scheduler the entire operation will flow beautifully.
+If you are shorthanded in this linchpin position, the entire operation can suffer.
 The position is responsible for the Member’s daily calendar.
 The Scheduler responds to invitations, prioritized key events, monitors changes to the schedule and coordinates events with other Schedulers.
 In many cases, the Scheduler will often take a role in managing the Interns.

 The Staff Assistant is in charge of all front office duties.
-These include answering the telephones, opening mail, responding to constituent requests for Capitol Tours and U.S. flags flown over the Capitol dome.
-This is an entry level position that puts a staffer on a path to either policy, press, or scheduling.
+These responsibilities include answering the telephones, opening incoming mail, responding to constituent requests, U.S. Capitol Tours, and U.S. flags flown over the Capitol.
+This is an entry level but key position that puts a staffer on a path to either policy, press, or scheduling duties.